The 6 Best Books about Hawaii: Get Inspired through Reading before Visiting in Person

 Book about Hawaii by Alan Brennert

 Moloka’i is one of a few books about Hawaii that I’ve been eyeing for a while but yet have to get my hands on.
-A highly acclaimed novel, Moloka’i unveils the harsh reality about forced segregation that took place in Hawaii during outbreak of leprosy.
+A highly acclaimed novel, Moloka’i unveils the harsh reality about forced segregation that took place in Hawaii during the outbreak of leprosy.

 Both books, Moloka’i and Honolulu are packed with historical facts and a few real people that once called Hawaii their home.
-These books indeed inspire you to visit not only tourist sites of Hawaii but explore its lesser-known corners and certainly appreciate its long and somewhat forsaken past.
+These books indeed inspire you to visit not only tourist sites of Hawaii, but explore its lesser-known corners and certainly appreciate its long and somewhat forsaken past.

 5. Red Sky Over Hawaii